 The Only People Who Have Ever Been Cured of HIV/AIDS

-Given how much the phrase "HIV cure" has been thrown around lately by the media, you might start to think that we actually have one.
+Given how much the phrase "HIV cure" has been thrown around, you might start to think that we actually have one.

 We don't.
 But we're getting closer.

 Over the past few years, a tiny -- but slowly growing -- number of people appeared to have had active, living, reproducing HIV completely eliminated from their bodies.
 We say "appeared" because most of these individuals ultimately relapsed.
 However, there was a period of sustained remission that needs to be studied more.